purpurgold/ci_test/README.md

 Tbd.
 Please add some info about the project.

 This is a feature branch.
+Let's test.